pupil-labs/hmd-eyes/docs/Developer.md

 - `Frame Publishing` (short description below) and
 - `Pupil`, for which we will go into more detail, here:

 One of the most often asked for examples is getting values for pupil diameter.
-The steps involved (taken from [`PupilDemo.cs`](https://github.com/pupil-labs/hmd-eyes/blob/master/unity_pupil_plugin_vr/Assets/pupil_plugin/Scripts/PupilDemo.cs)) are as follows
+The steps involved (taken from [`PupilDataDemo.cs`](../plugin/Demos/PupilDataDemo/PupilDataDemo.cs)) are as follows:

-- `PupilTools.SubscribeTo("pupil.")`, to subscribe to both eyes
+- `subsCtrl.SubscribeTo("pupil", CustomReceiveData);`, to subscribe to both eyes

-Once data is being sent
+- Once data is being sent

 ```c#
 CustomReceiveData(string topic, Dictionary<string,object> dictionary, byte[] thirdFrame = null)